The new Matrix 4 trailer is here – and it's full of callbacks

 The second trailer for The Matrix 4 has arrived.

 The Matrix Resurrections sees the return of Keanu Reeves as Neo and Carrie Anne-Moss as Trinity, and Yahya Abdul-Mateen II joins the franchise as a version of Morpheus.
 Also returning is Lambert Wilson as The Merovingian, Jada Pinkett Smith as Niobe, and Daniel Bernhardt as Agent Johnson, while Laurence Fishburne will not be back, and neither will Hugo Weaving.
-Newcomers include Neil Patrick Harris, Jonathan Groff (maybe as a new Agent Smith?), Christina Ricci, Jessica Henwick, Priyanka Chopra, and Eréndira Ibarra.
+Newcomers include Neil Patrick Harris, Jonathan Groff (now seeming even more like a new Agent Smith), Christina Ricci, Jessica Henwick, Priyanka Chopra, and Eréndira Ibarra.

 "In a world of two realities – everyday life and what lies behind it – Thomas Anderson will have to choose to follow the white rabbit once more," reads the movie's official synopsis.
 "Choice, while an illusion, is still the only way in or out of the Matrix, which is stronger, more secure, and more dangerous than ever before."